-Cost of tuition fees and how to fund them
+Tuition costs and how to fund them

 Students will also need to consider visa processing fees and the application fees that some institutions charge.

-Some scholarships are based on academic merit while others are based on factors such as where you live, which subject you study and your financial circumstances.
+Some scholarships are based on academic merit, while others are based on factors such as where you live, which subject you study and your financial circumstances.